 Alpine Those Myriads have put out 4 albums and 3 EPs thus far.
 On the debut album “Yr Royal Jetlag Gospel” (2003), legendary outsider-artist Daniel Johnston graced the song “Love is a fascist invention” with a poetic monologue.
 On the EP “Top syd turvye” (2014), they had the pleasure of being remixed by Jamie Stewart from the band Xiu Xiu.
 Funeral Sounds wrote about this EP:

 “The music is like a haunted house, surprises at every turn.
 It’s impossible not to pay attention.”

 On October 7, in the year 2017, the latest album “Visions & Disorders” was released.
 Monolith Cocktail wrote this about it:

 “Hallowed organs and Moss Garden evocations are layered against ice-y synths, off-kilter lurching loops and warping effects as the ether joins the cosmic in what is a highly impressive cinematic rich album of sonic pop exploration.”

 A concert with Alpine Those Myriads can be described as a highly emotionally charged and dangerously entertaining event that will both challenge and soothe your senses.
 Bold risks are taken, huge dynamical contrasts are served and a surreal bouquet infuses the dense atmosphere.
-Badsoundsmagazine about a concert:
+Badsoundsmagazine wrote this about a concert: